From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Introduction

+Standard self-attention, designed for compositional semantics over dense, ordered sequences, fails to respect this distinction.
+It treats all embeddings uniformly via globally shared projection matrices.
+Under extreme sparsity---where most field-value combinations are rarely observed—this unstructured attention risks amplifying noise and distorting gradients, which can hinder scalable learning.
 Even more troubling is the absence of a theoretical foundation for scaling in recommendation.
-While LLMs benefit from well-characterized generalization bounds and scaling laws grounded in statistical learning theory~\cite{zhao2024analysing,oord2018representation,kaplan2020scaling}, no such framework exists for CTR models.
-Without it, scaling becomes a trial-and-error process, disconnected from architectural design principles.

-This leads us to a pivotal question: \textit{Can we redesign the Transformer for recommendation such that its expressive capacity grows in harmony with the underlying interaction complexity of the data—not merely in raw parameter count, but in structured expressivity?}
+While LLMs benefit from well-characterized generalization bounds and scaling laws grounded in statistical learning theory~\cite{DBLP:conf/acl/ZhaoQSTLMWM24,DBLP:journals/corr/abs-1807-03748,DBLP:journals/corr/abs-2001-08361}, comparable theoretical frameworks remain largely underexplored for CTR models.
+Without them, scaling becomes a trial-and-error process, disconnected from architectural design principles.
+This leads us to a pivotal question: \textit{Can we redesign the Transformer for recommendation such that its expressive capacity grows in harmony with the underlying interaction complexity of the data---not merely in raw parameter count, but in structured expressivity?}

-To answer this, we return to a classical insight: \textbf{field-aware interaction modeling}.
-Models like Field-aware Factorization Machines (FFM)~\cite{juan2016field} assign dedicated latent vectors to each ordered field pair $(f_i, f_j)$, enabling asymmetric, context-sensitive modeling of interactions (e.g., how \texttt{user\_gender} influences response to \texttt{ad\_category}).
-However, FFM is shallow and static, incapable of deep composition or contextual refinement.

-Inspired by this principle, a natural architectural extension would be to make the query, key, and value projections in attention \textit{specialized per field pair}, allowing each head to capture distinct interaction patterns between source and target fields.
-While conceptually appealing, such a naïve realization incurs prohibitive parameter growth: with $F$ semantic fields, the number of interaction-specific parameters scales quadratically as $O(F^2 d^2)$.
-In real-world systems where $F \sim 10^3$ and $d \sim 128$, even a moderate base model can balloon from 100 million to over \textbf{10 trillion parameters}—rendering it infeasible for training or deployment.
+To answer this, we draw upon a classical insight: \textbf{field-aware interaction modeling}.
+Models like Field-aware Factorization Machines (FFM)~\cite{DBLP:conf/recsys/JuanZCL16} assign dedicated latent vectors to each ordered field pair, enabling context-sensitive modeling.
+Inspired by this, a natural extension would be to make the Transformer's projection matrices \textit{specialized per field pair}.
+However, a direct realization incurs prohibitive parameter growth: with $F$ semantic fields, the number of interaction-specific parameters scales quadratically as $\mathcal{O}(F^2 d^2)$.
+In real-world systems where $F \sim 10^3$ and $d\sim 128$, even a moderate base model can balloon from 100 million to over \textbf{10 trillion parameters}, rendering deep scaling infeasible.